-On the other hand, the winter and spring is fabulous in another way.
-If you are in love with the nightlife, or want to have a stay with more taste of local life, the winter is the best choice.
-Nights are longer, and of course colder, and due to this fact there is not so much tourists in the city.
+On the other hand, winter and spring is fabulous in another way.
+If you are in love with the nightlife or want to have a stay with more taste of local life, winter is the best choice.
+Nights are longer, and of course colder, and due to this fact there is not so many tourists in the city.

-Some days of the winter there is only six hours of daylight, as well as a wonderful snow coming own on the ground.
-For a lover of snowy nights this scenes are wonderful.
+Some days of the winter there are only six hours of daylight, as well as wonderful snow coming own on the ground.
+For a lover of snowy nights, these scenes are wonderful.

 The summit of this travel guide to Stockholm lies here.
-Some of the Stockholm’s nights during the winter is gifted with the breathtaking aurora borealis as well.
+Some of the Stockholm’s nights during the winter are gifted with the breathtaking aurora borealis as well.